Wallet Load

 On the left side of Wasabi Wallet is the Wallet list, where you see an alphabetically sorted list of all the previously generated wallets.

-Click the wallet you want to view, type in the password and press Open.
+Click the wallet you want to view, type in the passphrase and press Open.

 Synchronization